ghas-bootcamp/ghas-bootcamp/exercises/lab 1 - dependabot.md

 #### Enabling Dependabot alerts
 Dependabot can be enabled in the settings of an organization or a repository.

-- Go to the repository settings and enable Dependabot alerts in the *Code security & analysis* section.
+- Go to the repository settings and enable Dependabot alerts in the `Code security and analysis` section.
 You will be prompted to enable the dependency graph if it's not enabled already.

 #### Reviewing the dependency graph
 Dependabot uses the dependency graph to determine which dependencies are used by your project.